The Wound, Ostomy and Continence (WOC) nursing staff cares for patients with:

 Stoma foley - A catheter that is placed into the ostomy by the LIP or ET/WOC nurse to help maintain patency.

-Stoma intubation - Catheter is placed into the stoma.
+Stoma intubation - A catheter is placed into the stoma.

 Stoma paste - A caulking material that comes in a tube or strip; a thin layer is placed around the pouch aperture or in dips and creases to help obtain/maintain a good seal (see also: Paste, Strip Paste).